DotLYHiyou/DotlyHiyou/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and love collaborating on open-source projects.
 Here's a bit about me:

 ## 🚀 About Me
-- 🔭 I’m currently working on BlackoutGames and EduGames.
+- 🔭 I’m currently working on BlackoutGames, EduGames, and G6PDD-Game.
-- 🌱 I’m currently learning Web Design, a little about Cybersecurity, and will
+- 🌱 I’m currently learning Web Design, a little about Cybersecurity.
 - ⚡ Fun fact: G6PDD-Game got first place in the Programming category at my local Tech Fair this year!
 - Also my favorite youtuber is Fireship.
 - 🖥 My Prefered Languages: HTML and CSS.